szymonmaslowski/modulik/modulik/README.md

 ## modulik vs nodemon

+> Hmm..
+Is modulik another nodemon?

 Both modulik and nodemon can restart your module on changes.
-The key difference between modulik and nodemon is that modulik behaves like a `require` statement. **It exposes what's exported by given module and enhances it with the "nodemon-ity (restarting on changes)"**
+The key difference between modulik and nodemon is that modulik behaves like a `require`/`import` statement.
-Given that you can access entity exposed by your module and if it is a function you can invoke it via dedicated API.
+**It exposes the entity exported by a given module enhancing it with the ability of restarting on changes** Given that you can access e.g. function exposed by your module and invoke it as it was imported via `require` or `import` statements.
 Nodemon is missing the part of exposing module.
-It allows only to restart a module on changes, or programmatically.
+It allows to restart a module on changes, but you cannot access the entity exported but that module.

 Check out the [simple usage example](#simple-usage-example) or the [example](example) project to see modulik in action!